zchuning/latco/README.md

 ## Code structure
 - `latco.py` contains the LatCo agent.
 It inherits `planning_agent`.
+- `planners/probabilistic_latco.py` contains the Gaussian LatCo agent.
+It inherits `planning_agent`.
 - `planners/gn_solver.py` is a Gauss-Newton optimizer which leverages the block-tridiagonal structure of the Jacobian to speed up computation.
 This file is currently unavailable as it is going through the open-sourcing process.
 It will be available shortly.
+- `base_agent.py` is a barebone agent with an RSSM model, modified from the Dreamer agent. `planning_agent.py` inherits `base_agent` and is inherited by all methods in `planners`.
+- `planners` contains planning agents such as shooting cem, shooting gd, and a few other variants.
 - `envs/sparse_metaworld.py` is the wrapper for the Sparse MetaWorld benchmark.
 The benchmark itself is a submodule `metaworldv2`.
-- `base_agent.py` is a barebone agent with an RSSM model, modified from the Dreamer agent. `planning_agent.py` inherits `base_agent` and is inherited by all methods in `planners`.
-- `platco.py` contains the Gaussian LatCo agent.
-It inherits `planning_agent`.
-- `planners` contains planning agents such as shooting cem, shooting gd, and a few other variants.
 - `envs/pointmass/pointmass_prob_env.py` is the pointmass lottery task.

 #### Using Sparse MetaWorld environments

 **WARNING!** The Sparse MetaWorld environments by default output dense reward.
 The sparse reward is in `info['success']`.
 A simple-to-use standalone environment code that outputs sparse reward is [here](https://github.com/zchuning/metaworld), please see usage instructions by that link.

 #### Adding new environments

 See `wrappers.py` as well as `envs/sparse_metaworld.py`, `envs/pointmass/pointmass_prob_env.py` for examples on how to add new environments.
 We follow a simple gym-like interface from the Dreamer repo.

 Note you can also train our agent entirely offline on an existing dataset of episodes.
 To do this, use the `--offline_dir` argument to point to the dataset and set `--pretrain` to the desired number of training steps.

 ## Bibtex
 If you find this code useful, please cite:

 ```
 @inproceedings{rybkin2021latco,